 Within a single dream, one could encounter one or a combination of dream types.
 For example, a dream might manifest as a blend of lucidity, visitation, and pleasantness, such as having a pleasant dream of one's deceased grandmother while being aware one is dreaming.
-Dreams can also transition between types, for example, beginning as pleasant, and later evolving into an unpleasant dream experience (e.g., if, later in the pleasant dream about their
+Dreams can also transition between types, for example, beginning as pleasant, and later evolving into an unpleasant dream experience (e.g., if, later in the pleasant dream about grandmother, the dreamer and their grandmother are attacked by wolves).
+In the following sections, we begin by presenting the relation between dreams and memory processing, including PE processing.
+We then discuss the possible contribution of dreams to trauma and the extent to which they can be used to alleviate it through PEs.